binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 803 1 Present Sense Impression

 A statement of a **present sense impression** is an exception to the rule against hearsay whether the declarant is available as a witness or not.
 A present sense impression is a statement describing or explaining an event or condition, made while or immediately after the declarant perceived it.
+Statements of present sense impression are highly reliable because the declarant was pretty much thinking aloud without planning beforehand what they are going to say.

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)